-Since July 2012, I am an associate professor in the division for software development and environments (universitetslektor i avdelningen programvaruteknik) at the Department of Computer Science at Lund University - LTH, where I already in May 2009 joined the group for Robotics and Semantic Systems as postdoctoral researcher.
+Since July 2012, I am an associate professor (universitetslektor) at the Department of Computer Science at Lund University - LTH, where I already in May 2009 joined the group for Robotics and Semantic Systems as postdoctoral researcher.
 In June 2019 I was then also accepted as Reader (docent) at the Department of Computer Science.

 My research interests originate from my work with service robots during my PhD project, located somewhere between robotics and human-robot interaction, including both the design and implementation of system components for interactive robotic systems, the design and realisation of user studies that aim to inform about the issues and challenges for the previously named systems, and the investigation of the (cognitive) models needed to link a user's understanding of her surroundings with a respective robotic representation.

 Currently however, I am focusing more and more on the "other" side of robotics and HRI, investigating in how far results from HRI with service robots can be transferred to industrial robotic systems.
-Those investigations are carried out in the scope of the EU-funded project SMErobotics, running from January 2012 through June 2016 and were further carried out within the EU-funded project SARAFun (2015-2018, website not available as of 2019-07-05).
+Those investigations were started in the scope of the EU-funded project SMErobotics, that ran from January 2012 through June 2016 and were further carried out within the EU-funded project SARAFun (2015-2018, website not available as of 2019-07-05).